brightway-lca/brightway2/docs/ui.rst

 ``bw2-web`` is a web user interface launched from the command line.
 To be honest, it is not great - it is OK for exploring methods and databases, and has what could be, with some work, a good LCA calculation report.
 However, it is convenient for some things, and will remain so until someone decides to make it better.

-There isn't any specific documentation for ``bw2-web`` - just click on stuff and hope it doens't break.
+There isn't any specific documentation for ``bw2-web`` - just click on stuff and hope it doesn't break.